 Newman College in partnership with Mercy Care, offers before school, after school and holiday care.
 The program is available daily at the Early Childhood Centre, 49 Peebles Road, Floreat for Newman College students.
 The service is available for children in Kindy (if they have turned 4 and there is a vacancy) to Year 6.
 Children in Years 3-6 are transported to and from the Upper Primary Campus each morning and afternoon.

 We believe that all students are entitled to an education that will enable them to develop their full potential.
 This potential comes in many different forms be that intellectual, physical, creative, emotional, or social.
-We also believe that students should be able to live and develop as well adjusted, autonomous and valued members of society.

 The Early Childhood Education Library is a place where all students are made to feel welcome and are encouraged to grow and learn.
 The students and teachers love and value their library.
 Furthermore, it is used daily to acquire knowledge and discover literature to read for enjoyment.
 The library is a safe haven for all students to think, create and share their ideas.
 Most importantly, it is a hub of learning and a favourite spot to discover new information, to celebrate books and to engage collaboratively with their peers.